-*For example, if you’re wearing a Boston Red Sox jersey say west of the Connecticut River, you might run headfirst into Yankee territory.
+*For example, if you’re wearing a Boston Red Sox jersey, say, west of the Connecticut River, you might run headfirst into Yankee territory.
 You’ve been forewarned.

 I traded in the glitz and glamour as a paperboy at the Westerly Sun, and at the age of 15, I became an unpaid intern at a local radio station after winning their daily birthday cake raffle.
 I got hooked on the entertainment industry when I went to pick up the gift certificate and was given a tour of the studios.

-That internship led to a few promotions, including to that of board operator, news announcer, and disc jockey.
+That internship led to a few promotions, including that of board operator, news announcer, and disc jockey.
 I moved over to the visual arts when I began working at a local cable TV company managing their local TV production division.

 After hundreds of hours of local programming, I decided to leave the “small pond” and jump headfirst into the Pacific Ocean.
-I moved to Southern California in the early ’90s and have been here pretty much ever since.
+I moved to Southern California in the early ’90s and have been here ever since.